CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ### Javascript

 #### What is javascript?
 JavaScript (JS) is a lightweight interpreted programming language with first-class functions (when functions in that language are treated like any other variable).
-While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js, Apache CouchDB and Adobe Acrobat.
 JavaScript is a prototype-based, multi-paradigm, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.
 JavaScript runs on the client side of the web, which can be used to design / program how the web pages behave on the occurrence of an event.
 Another common application for JavaScript is as a (Web) server side scripting language.
 Node.js is a popular example of this.

 The standard for JavaScript is ECMAScript.
 This specification is updated from time to time to contain modern features.
 After some time different javascript engines (for example in the browsers) implement these new features.
 ECMAScript 2015 (ES2015 or it was called ES6 some time ago) was a larger change.
 Current edition: 9th Edition - ECMAScript 2018.

 #### When to use AJAX?
 Bring examples of its usage.
 Ajax is not a technology but group of inter-related technologies.
+AJAX stands for Asynchronous JavaScript And XML.
+In a nutshell, it is the use of the XMLHttpRequest object to communicate with servers.
+It can send and receive information in various formats, including JSON, XML, HTML, and text files.
+AJAX’s most appealing characteristic is its "asynchronous" nature, which means it can communicate with the server, exchange data, and update the page without having to refresh the page.

 **AJAX technologies includes:**
 - HTML/XHTML and CSS: These technologies are used for displaying content and style.
 It is mainly used for presentation.
 - DOM: It is used for dynamic display and interaction with data.
 - XML or JSON: For carrying data to and from server.
 JSON (Javascript Object Notation) is like XML but short and faster than XML.
-- XMLHttpRequest: For asynchronous communication between client and server
+- XMLHttpRequest / Fetch API: For asynchronous communication between client and server
 - JavaScript: It is used to bring above technologies together.

 An object of XMLHttpRequest is used for asynchronous communication between client and server.
 It performs following operations: